 - However, to understand passages swiftly and choose answers quickly, candidates must practice RC passages based CAT mocks.

-- The best source of CAT Verbal Ability preparation is practice questions.
-Solve a large number and a wide range of Verbal Ability questions from the topics listed in CAT syllabus 2024 to master this section.
+- The best method to crack VARC CAT questions is practice.
+Solve a large number and a wide range of CAT Verbal Ability questions from the topics listed in the syllabus to master this section.

 - Focus on English grammar, usage of words and idioms.
 These will help in both RC and parajumbles.